 Lymphoma in Dogs

 Lymphoma is a form of cancer of the immune system.
 Specifically, lymphocytes are a type of white blood cells responsible for fighting infection.
-When cancer strikes the lymphoid tissue of the bone marrow, thymus, spleen, or lymph nodes, the resulting disease is referred to as multicentric lymphoma.
-Unfortunately, it is a fairly common and very deadly in dogs.
+When cancer strikes the bone marrow’s lymphoid tissue, thymus, spleen, or lymph nodes, the resulting disease is called multicentric lymphoma.
+Unfortunately, it is a form of cancer, both fairly common and very deadly in dogs.

-If the diagnosis is lymphoma, your veterinarian may recommend further testing to differentiate between T and B cell lymphoma as well as other testing to stage the progression of the disease.
-Commonly, blood work and ultrasound is performed to help identify how far advanced the disease is at the time of diagnosis.
+If the diagnosis is lymphoma, your veterinarian may recommend further testing to differentiate between T and B cell lymphoma and other testing to stage the progression of the disease.
+Commonly, blood work and ultrasound are performed to help identify how far advanced the disease has become at the time of diagnosis.

-Currently, there are two distinct treatment plans.
+Currently, there are two different treatment plans.
 The first uses a combination of chemotherapy dogs and steroids.
-Using this protocol up to 90% of dogs can achieve full remission for some period of time.
-A veterinary oncologist will recommended for your dog and after an initial consultation and staging, treatment initiated.
+Using this protocol, up to 90% of dogs can achieve full remission for some time.
+A veterinary oncologist will recommend for your dog, and after an initial consultation and staging, treatment is initiated.
 Treatment of lymphoma will involve repeated trips for both treatment and monitoring.

-If you suspect your dog has Lymphoma, we recommend scheduling an appointment with a member of our veterinary team for evaluation, testing, and a more thorough discussion of treatment options.
+If you suspect your dog has lymphoma, we recommend scheduling an appointment with a member of our veterinary team for evaluation, testing, and a more thorough discussion of treatment options.

 Jeffrey Stupine, V.M.D.